lainio/err2/README.md

 ## Error handling

-Package `err2` relies on Go's declarative programming structure `defer`.
+The `err2` relies on Go's declarative programming structure `defer`.
 The `err2` helps to set deferred functions (error handlers) which are only called if `err != nil`.